Sephirothbahamut/Accio-Niffler/Documentation/Game_Design_document.md

 ### Saving

 Checkpoints also save the game.
-The player can still save at anytime through the main menu //TODO *come far bestemmiare i giocatori e farsi chiedere un rimborso completo più i danni morali* "ma al momento del ricaricamento del gioco, il giocatore si troverà di fronte all'ultima statua Niffler a cui ha donato."
+The player can still save at anytime through the main menu.
-Il saving è automatico ogni volta che si dona alla statua del Niffler.
-Puoi comunque salvare in qualsiasi momento dal menu, ma al momento del ricaricamento del gioco, il giocatore si troverà di fronte all'ultima statua Niffler a cui ha donato.

 During battles saving is disabled.

 ### Items